oleganza/bitcoin-papers/JointEscrow.md

 Alice from Australia wants to sell her old rusty iPod for $100.
 Bob from Brazil finds her listing and wants to purchase the iPod.
 Someone must act first: either Alice sends the iPod, or Bob sends the payment.
 Neither party trusts each other and it's too expensive or impossible to employ a trusted 3rd party to observe the process.

-They can solve the problem by using Join Escrow: each of them locks up $200 in a single 2-of-2 multisig output where signatures from both Alice and Bob are required to unlock total $400.
+They can solve the problem by using Joint Escrow: each of them locks up $200 in a single 2-of-2 multisig output where signatures from both Alice and Bob are required to unlock total $400.

 Lets say Alice sends first.
 When Bob receives the iPod, he gets what he asked for worth $100, but he has $200 still locked up.
 He composes and half-signs a transaction that unlocks $400 in a way that $300 goes back to Alice and $100 goes back to Bob.
 If Alice agrees with that proportion, she signs and publishes that transaction.
 Proportion could be different if both Alice and Bob agree on a partial or complete refund.

 Example 2
 ---------

 Alice is a designer who agreed to create a 10-page website for Bob.
 The total amount of order is $10000.
 To avoid locking up $20000 from each side, parties may break down the contract in 10 steps (one per website's page) and only lock up $2000 from each side.
 After completion of each step they exchange the product and the payment of $1000.
 Then they decide to move to next step or terminate the contract early.
-This way, the Join Escrow becomes a kind of a "trust channel" that can be reused indefinitely as long as both parties are satisfied.
+This way, the Joint Escrow becomes a kind of a "trust channel" that can be reused indefinitely as long as both parties are satisfied.

 Illustration